St Mary's Church, Walthamstow: History

+Modern refurbishment and community facilities

 Between 1995 and 2001, extensive refurbishment of the church took place, which included removing three rows of pews from the west end of the nave, reflooring and creating a larger entrance area adjacent to the west door.
 When the floor was removed some of the crypt underneath the church were rediscovered.
 During the same work, when the ceiling from the entrance lobby underneath the bell tower was removed, it revealed several large oak beams probably used during the reconstruction of the tower in the 16th century.
 It was decided that these beams would be refurbished and left permanently exposed; the 18th century beams of the south porch roof were similarly restored and left exposed.
 At the same period a disabled toilet and refreshment area were installed and the sanctuary was reordered.

 In 2001, the floor of the chancel was lowered and extended into the nave to provide an open space for worship.
 Two of the choir stalls were retained in the sanctuary and the rest relocated to the west end of the gallery.
 Communion can now be celebrated at the front of the nave and served on three sides.

-In 2016, a major project was launched to restore the 10 church bells so that they are able to be rung for at least another 100 years and future generations can enjoy them.
+The church has a ring of ten bells, seven of which were cast at the Whitechapel Bell Foundry, with the three newest bells cast in 1896 by John Warner & Sons.
+In 2016, a major project was launched to restore the ten bells so that they are able to be rung for at least another 100 years.
 The last major work that was done on the bells was in 1896 when 3 new bells were added.
 In Feb 2016, new hatches were cut into the ceiling of the ringing room and clock chamber (between ringing room and bells) and this allowed the bells and their fittings to be removed and taken to John Taylor's Bell Foundry in Loughborough for specialist work, including cleaning and re-tuning.
 New fittings were made for the bells and they returned in Sept 2016.
 When the bells returned, they were hoisted up the tower and into the bell chamber, where they were re-hung in their 1896 cast iron frame which had been re-painted.
 New sound control shutters were fitted behind the louvres in the bell chamber, so that they can be shut when the bells are being rung for long periods of time, usually called a 'peal' and lasting for roughly 3 hours.
+The bells are rung regularly.